15 Makeup Artist Tax Deductions You Should Know

 14. Licenses: Fees for licenses that help you do your job (like your esthetics and cosmetology licenses) are deductible.
 Don’t forget to include license renewal fees, too!

 15. Health Insurance: As long as you don’t get health insurance via a spouse or employer, you can deduct 100 percent of your monthly premiums.
 Keep in mind that if you receive a government subsidy, you can only write off the amount you pay each month (not the original price of your plan).
+Note: your health insurance premiums are taken as a personal deduction on Form 1040, NOT deducted as a business expense.

 Some Common Expenses You Can’t Deduct